-There are many types of exams that international students can perform to apply to a post-secondary institution, however, there are many doubts about the exams that are allowed, scores that most colleges and universities are asking for, and areas that the exams evaluate.
+There are many types of exams that international students can perform to apply to a post-secondary institution, However, there are many doubts about the exams that are allowed, scores that most colleges and universities are asking for, and areas that the exams evaluate.

 What are the types of English exams accepted for international students or non-native English speakers?